Mateus-Lacerda/reranker-server/sdk/README.md

-# Reranker Server Client SDK
+# ReServer Client SDK

 A Python SDK for interacting with the Reranker Server via gRPC.
+This library provides both synchronous and asynchronous interfaces for document reranking with comprehensive error handling and utility functions.

 ## Installation